Dominican Republic Nightlife | Top 10 Places to Party in 2020

 If you’re a gringo and can dance a few steps of bachata without looking like a dipshit, people will fawn.
 If you can grind a little perrenado, they’ll think you’re a damn tiguere in your own right.

-Personally, I absolutely loved the dancing in the DR. Grinding to reggaeton is like dancing to hip-hop back home.
-Plus, bachata is way easier to dance than salsa and the music is better, too.
+I loved dancing in the DR. Grinding to reggaeton is like dancing to hip-hop back home.
+Plus, bachata is way easier to dance than salsa, and the music is better, too.

 The Dominican Republic is a Spanish-speaking country.
-Once you get off the resort, English levels are not going to be great.
+Once you get off the resort scene, English levels are not going to be great.

 You’ll meet a few English speakers in Santo Domingo, and surprisingly, many people from Santiago speak decent English after visiting their cousins in New York every summer.